onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 # Pocket+ recipe for Calibre

+[Pocket](https://getpocket.com/), previously known as Read It Later, is an application and service for managing a reading list of articles from the Internet.
+The application allows the user to save an article or web page to the cloud for later reading.
+The article is then sent to the user's Pocket list (synced to all of their devices) for offline reading.
+Pocket removes clutter from articles and allows the user to adjust text settings for easier reading [Source](https://en.wikipedia.org/wiki/Pocket_%28application%29).

+[Calibre](http://calibre-ebook.com/) is a free and open source e-book library management application developed by users of e-books for users of e-books.
+The programs also allows users to create own e-books and syncing with a variaty of e-book readers (e.g. Kindle, that's how I got the screenshots below) [Source](https://en.wikipedia.org/wiki/Calibre_%28software%29).
+Calibre has a plugin management system and ..

+**This plugin allows users to get their Pocket-ed articles with Calibre and send them as an e-book to their prefered e-book reader.
+You can schedule this process and every day get the freshest e-book with your Pocket-ed articles!**

-This is a fork of the original 2011 Calibre ReadItLater plugin.
-I modified the the plugin to get (1) The latest (more or less as the original version of the plugin) (2) and your content organized by tags!
+THis is a fork of the origina plugin.
+I modified the plugin to get an e-book including:

+* The latest (more or less as the original version of the plugin)
+* your content organized by tags!

 Now, you get **The latest** and **the content organized by your tags**: